Miguelmdv/MyApp_Django/README.md

-# DJANGO PROJECT
+# DJANGO CRUD WEB

-Mini project to play and learn with django how to create a web application.
+Project to learn with django how to create a CRUD web application.

-In this case, for a project and task manager application.
+In this case, a task manager app.